Jingxuan-Yang/CMC/README.md

 # CMC
 This repository contains three pdfs.
-- A conclution to CMC
+- A conclusion to CMC
 - CMC test papers from the first to the tenth (latest)
 - CMC test papers with solutions